-Historic aeronautical engineer deserves shot at becoming first Canadian woman on currency.0
+Historic aeronautical engineer deserves shot at becoming first Canadian woman on currency.

 In celebration of International Women’s Day, PM Justin Trudeau announced in March that a new bank note featuring an iconic Canadian woman will be issued in late 2018.
-A first for Canadian currency, 461 historic figures were submitted to the advisory committee for consideration.
+A first for Canadian currency, the initiative drew 461 historic female figures for review by the advisory committee.
 By the end of April, that number was pared down to 12.

 Among those notable women, all of whom are deserving, one stands out to my mind: Elizabeth MacGill aka the Queen of Hurricanes.
-Besides having a nickname befitting a Game of Thrones character, MacGill is the only engineer on the list and broke new ground, not only for women engineers who followed but also the profession to which she dedicated most of her life.
+Besides having a nickname befitting a Game of Thrones character, MacGill is the only engineer on the list and one who broke new ground, not only for the female engineers who followed but also the profession to which she dedicated most of her life.

 Born in Vancouver in 1905, MacGill’s life reads like a near constant succession of firsts.
 In 1929, she graduated from the University of Toronto and became the first woman in Canada to earn an electrical engineering degree.
 After graduation, she worked at the Austin Automobile Company in Michigan where she became fascinated by aeronautics when the company started producing aircraft.
 That passion led to a Master’s degree in aeronautics from the University of Michigan and a position as an assistant aeronautical engineer at Fairchild Aircraft Limited in Longueuil, Québec where she helped design the first all-metal aircraft built in Canada.

 Four years later, she was hired as chief aeronautical engineer at the Canadian Car and Foundry Company, where she designed the Maple Leaf II Trainer, officially making MacGill the world’s first woman aircraft designer.
 However, her fame grew to its pinnacle during World War II when she oversaw all engineering and production work on the Hawker Hurricane.
-Under her leadership, the company produced nearly 1,500 of the fighter planes that would prove pivotal in the Battle of Britain.
-The consummate professional, she even insisted on riding along in test flights of every aircraft she designed to get a hands-on feel.
+Under her leadership, the company produced nearly 1,500 of the fighter planes that would prove pivotal in the Battle of Britain and thereby earned her nickname.
+The consummate professional, she even insisted on riding along during test flights of every aircraft she designed to get a hands-on feel.